When it comes to Alzheimer's caregiving it is very difficult to be positive because at the outset few of us have any concept of what to do.

 Take me for example.
 When asked, I tell people you could put everything I knew about Alzheimer's in a "thimble" when it first came a knocking on the door with Dotty.

 I didn't know what to do, and back in 2003 there wasn't much of what I could describe as help, insight, or advice available.

 Now, there is a lot more information available, a lot more sharing on the Internet, and if the typical caregiver hunts long and hard with a positive attitude they can find the information they need.

 Not easy to find, but possible to find.

-Yesterday, while I was telling someone about my spiral notebook good fortune I segwayed into Dotty land, and began recounted my long fascinating and wonderful story about Dotty and the motorized shopping carts at Walmart.
+Yesterday, while I was telling someone about my spiral notebooks to record Dotty's patterns of behavior and all the good ideas that came up as result, I segwayed into Dotty land, and began recounted my long fascinating and wonderful story about Dotty and the motorized shopping carts at Walmart.